Pansy versus Viola… what’s the difference anyway?

 Cool Wave Pansy

 Don’t forget to add accents such as Dusty Miller and ornamental cabbage and kale.
 AND another of our favorites, ornamental mustard.
 The dark purple foliage contrasts with the light green mid-rib of the leaves and the large leaf size makes a dramatic addition to pots and seasonal color displays in landscapes!
-We have attached an image of Cirrus Dusty Miller; this variety has broader leaves and stays more compact than some of the traditional varieties!

 And here is the last tip from us (for this post anyway!).
 Use quality potting soil in pots and prepare the planting area in landscape beds.
 You can get the best plant, plant them correctly and in the best spot, fertilize, water and mulch them, and STILL not have a great looking if the proper soil isn’t chosen or the bed areas haven’t been prepped.
 Take a minute to read the blog post referenced in the first paragraph and pick up some Good Earth brand Professional Growing Mix.
-It’s what we use for a reason… it’s the best!
+It’s what we use for a reason… it’s the best.
 We look forward to seeing you this fall!
 Keep in mind that all these varieties we mentioned move fast, and there is a different selection each week.
 Don’t wait to plant or you could miss out on your favorite colors!